 We demonstrated the utility of chemically resolved ¹³C NMR data for constraining parameters in a litter decomposition model that tracks the dynamics of five key chemical classes: carbohydrates, proteins, lignins, lipids, and carbonyls.
 To our knowledge, this is the first study to employ ¹³C NMR-derived compound class-specific mass loss data to predict the temporal trajectories of these pools across diverse litter types and ecosystems.

 Unlike previous modeling efforts that relied on chemical descriptors based on proximate analysis (e.g., water-soluble, acid-soluble, and acid-insoluble fractions) derived from coarse analytical methods to parameterize models (e.g., (Chakrawal et al., 2024b; Preston and Trofymow, 2015)), we used molecular-level mass loss estimates.
 A major limitation of the proximate analysis approach is that the operationally defined fractions do not correspond directly to the chemically meaningful pools used in mechanistic decomposition models (Preston and Trofymow, 2015; Chakrawal et al., 2024b).
-Chakrawal et al. (2024a) partially addressed this by relating acid-unhydrolyzable fractions to aromatic C from NMR spectra as a proxy for lignin decay, yet this still required indirect mapping.
+Chakrawal et al. (2024a) partially addressed this by relating acid-unhydrolyzable fractions to aromatic C from NMR spectra as a proxy for the lignin fraction, yet this still required a conversion factor.
 In contrast, our approach directly incorporates NMR-derived estimates of compound class mass loss into model calibration, allowing a more chemically explicit evaluation of model performance across functional chemical groups.
 This enables a direct assessment of the model's ability to resolve decomposition trajectories for biochemically distinct litter components.
-Only one other study to date, by Incerti et al. (2017), has employed NMR data for model calibration, focusing on spectral chemical shift classes.
-However, because chemical shifts do not directly represent compound-specific decay dynamics, their approach is less directly comparable to biogeochemical models designed for Earth system applications.
+Only one other study to date has employed NMR data for model calibration, focusing on spectral chemical shift classes (Incerti et al. 2017).
+However, chemical shifts do not directly represent compound-specific decay dynamics, so their estimates are less directly comparable to outputs from biogeochemical models.